jasonaaronwilson/omni-c/README.md

    inline functions though this allows these statements to side-effect variables and even "loop").
-1. fluid_let - this makes thread local variables "cool" again and inverts dependency injection back to just having dependencies.
+1. fluid_let - this makes thread local variables "cool" again and inverts dependency injection back to just having dependencies. (global variables that are fluid must have the `fluid` anntoation applied to them).
 1. non-textual macros (honestly I have no idea what this looks like yet meaning this is the hardest part to design)

 The Omni C standard library will provide collections including at
 least:

-1. byte_array
+1. `array`
-1. array
+1. `hashmap`
-1. hashmap
+1. `hashset`
-1. hashset
+1. `treemap`
-1. treemap
+1. `immutable_treemap` (aka a "persistent" tree data-structure, a nod to clojure though the concept predates clojure).

-1. immutable_treemap (aka a "persistent" tree data-structure, a nod to clojure though the concept predates clojure).
+Although not a collection in the traditional since, `buffer`, which is similar to an array of bytes, is used for a variety of purposes such as building strings (so like stringbuiler in Java) as well as a buffer for two way communication with another thread (so like pipes).

 ### No Inheritance